greenmap/ogm-archived/sites/all/modules/patched/README.txt

 gmap module
   - patch to the view handler to allow for passing of custom macro stuff to the view on page views. the actual patch file is in the module directory.

-services module
-  - patch to the admin browser for php 5.3 compatibility: http://drupal.org/node/809226